rccordell/feeling-responsive/pages/policies.md

 4. You may not take an IO day to avoid completing on a major assignment.
 IO days will excuse you from reading quizzes, group work, or reflections, but nothing of more serious import.
 If you are unsure whether an assignment is "major," the syllabus is a good guide.
 If a given assignment has it's own "assignment" page on the course website, it is a major assignment.

 IO days are intended to help you manage the inevitable stresses of your individual semester.
 Use them wisely.

-## Attendance and Participation Bonus

-At the end of the semester, for an allowed absence and/or IO day you did not use, I will drop your lowest in-class work grade.
-So if you attended all sessions prepared and did not require an IO day, I would drop your two lowest in-class work grades from my final grade calculations.
-I will also drop one low grade to acknowledge exceptional engagement and participation through the semester.

 -----